cpsoni74/Illumina_barcode_analysis/README.md

 **#Generate weblogos for large files**

-Frequency plot Weblogos can be generated using https://weblogo.berkeley.edu/logo.cgi.
-However, this does not work for more than 50,000 sequences.
+Frequency plot Weblogos can be generated using https://weblogo.berkeley.edu/logo.cgi by simply copying the sequences.
+However, this does not work for more than 50,000 sequences and this can only be used if the file is not grouped based on barcodes i.e. all reads are kept separate.

 Weblogos can also be generated using Logomaker.py.